-EuroDry signed new MMAs with the Managers which took effect after the completion of the Spin-off for an additional five-year term until May 30, 2023 with the 5% volume discount permanently incorporated in the daily vessel management fee.
-EuroDry's MMAs are substantially on the same terms as the MMA between Euroseas and Eurobulk relating to the vessels that were previously owned by Euroseas.
-The daily fixed vessel management fee remained unchanged for the years ended December 31, 2019, 2020 and 2021 and will be adjusted annually for inflation in the Eurozone.
-From January 1, 2022, the vessel fixed management fee was adjusted for inflation at Euro 720 per day per vessel in operation and Euro 360 per day per vessel in lay-up.
+EuroDry signed new MMAs with the Managers which took effect after the completion of the Spin-off for an additional five-year term until May 30, 2023 on substantially the same terms as the MMA between Euroseas and Eurobulk relating to the vessels that were previously owned by Euroseas.
+From January 1, 2022, the vessel fixed management fee was adjusted for inflation at Euro 720 per day per vessel in operation and the MMA was extended for a further five-year term until January 1, 2028.
+From January 1, 2023, the vessel fixed management fee was adjusted for inflation at Euro 775 per day per vessel in operation.
+From January 1, 2024, the vessel fixed management fee was adjusted for inflation at Euro 810 (approximately \$842, using the exchange rate as of December 31, 2024, which was \$1.04 per euro) per day per vessel in operation.
+From January 1, 2025, the vessel fixed management fee was adjusted for inflation at Euro 840 (approximately \$874, using the exchange rate as of December 31, 2024, which was \$1.04 per euro) per day per vessel in operation.